WeiBridged/BridgeCommunication/README.md

 ### User Lock Goerli

+:red_circle: REWRITE CONTRACT SO THAT IT:

+-ONLY ACCEPTS NEW LOCK IF BRIDGE BALANCE OTHER SIDE CAN HANDLE NEW QUEUE SIZE BY 1 BASED ON CURRENT BALANCE BY 1000 WEI INCREMENTS

+:red_circle:

         go run userLock1000wei.go

 ### Owner Unlock Optimism

-:red_circle: ADD BLOCK LISTENER TO SEE IF QUEUE IS EMPTY :red_circle:

-:red_circle: REWRITE CONTRACT SO THAT IT ONLY SENDS 1000 WEI PER QUEUE TO AVOID ISSUE WITH BALANCE AND QUEUE BEING OUT OF SYNC :red_circle:
+:red_circle: REWRITE CONTRACT SO THAT IT:

+-ONLY SENDS 1000 WEI PER QUEUE TO AVOID ISSUE WITH BALANCE AND QUEUE BEING OUT OF SYNC

+:red_circle:

-        go run ownerUnlock1000wei.go
+        go run ownerUnlock1000weiBlockListner.go

 ### Owner Withdraw